Work From Home Injury Advice – Am I Covered?

-File a claim for workplace injury with Hutzler Law to help you gain the benefits you need.
+File a claim for workplace injury with Hutzler Law to help you gain the necessary benefits.
 In most cases, as long as you are in the middle of work-related tasks when you receive an injury, you will receive compensation.
 It does not matter if you were in the actual office or not.

 Steps to Take for a Workplace Injury Claim for Work from Home Injury

-Immediately after your injury, you need to seek medical care so that it does not become worse.
-Be sure to contact your immediate supervisor as soon as possible and explain the details of what happened too.
-You can provide pictures since the injury occurred in your office if they back up your claim.
+Immediately after your injury, you need to seek medical care, so it does not worsen.
+Be sure to contact your immediate supervisor as soon as possible and explain what happened too.
+If they back up your claim, you can provide pictures since the injury occurred in your office.

 If you have a significant injury, you will need to have a trusted person help you.
 Ask them to take photos of where the accident occurred and of your injuries.
 You may even need them, however, to contact your employer for you.